danneu/kog/README.md

 }
 ```

-## Router
+## (Old) Router

+Note: `Router` is currently being replaced with `SafeRouter`,
+but until then they live alongside each other.

-Out of the box, kog comes with a simple but naive router.
+Out of the box, kog comes with a simple but naive `Router`.

-Kog's router isn't special.
-It's just a DSL that spits out a handler function.
+Kog's routers aren't special.
+They are just DSLs that spit out a handler function.
-It's optional and replaceable.
+They are optional and replaceable.

 ``` kotlin
 import com.danneu.kog.Request